billgraziano/xelogstash/README.md

 4. [Other Notes](#notes)

 ## <a name="getting-started"></a>Breaking Changes
+* post-0.44 - The AppLog section has been removed.
+Please remove this from your TOML files.
+All application log files are now written to JSON.
 * post-0.44 - The application log files are written to the `log` subdirectory in JSON format.
 These should be processed with FileBeat.
 * 0.40 - The TOML configuration to write to logstash has moved.
 It was formerly under `app.logstash`.
 Now it is configured in the `logstash` section.
 See [Sinks](#sinks) below.